Mathematics

 Future opportunities:

-- Maths opens opportunities in almost any area of study or employment.
+Maths opens up opportunities in almost any area of study or employment including accounting, actuarial work, engineering, science, medicine and pharmaceuticals.

-A minimum of five subjects at grade 4 (or above) including English Language and at least grade 6 (or abov) in Maths.
+A minimum of five subjects at grade 4 (or above) including English Language and at least grade 6 (or above) in Maths.

 AS/A-level Mathematics follows the Edexcel syllabus.
 It is assessed by examination at the end of the course.
 We expect students to have at least a grade 7 in GCSE Mathematics and at least a grade 4 in four other GCSE subjects, in order to be accepted for this course.
 Pupils are taught for 5 periods a week in year 12 and 5 in year 13 and are expected to undertake considerable independent study outside of lessons.
 For an AS Level in Mathematics, this is normally studied in year 12.
 AS Level Mathematics: Paper 1, Pure Maths, 2 hrs Paper 2, Statistics and Mechanics, 1 hr A Level Mathematics: Paper 1, Pure Maths, 2 hrs Paper 2, Pure Maths, 2 hrs Paper 3, Statistics and Mechanics, 2 hrs More details can be found on the EDEXCEL Website https://qualifications.pearson.com/en/qualifications/edexcel-a-levels/mathematics-2017.html